willmurphyscode/intro-rust-talk/talking.md

 Now we can talk about what is special about Rust's type system.
 Rust's type system will check not just type, but also lifetime and ownership.

+What do we mean by lifetime and ownership?

+Every variable in a Rust program has an owner and a lifetime.
+The owner keeps us from needing a garbage collector - when a variable's owner is freed, we can free that variable too.

+The owner of a variable can lend it out.
+For example,

 To look at lifetimes, let's look at a simple Ruby program: